PanicStation.org

 1. Get stable first.
 Sit with back support or lie down.
 If you feel like you might pass out, lie flat and raise your legs slightly.

-2. Emergency warning signs — call 911 now if any apply right now:
+2. Call 911 now if any emergency warning sign applies right now:

-• Shortness of breath, or you can’t speak full sentences
+• Severe shortness of breath, or you cannot speak full sentences

-3. Capture useful details while you’re still and safe (this helps the ER/urgent care/your clinician).
+3. Capture a few useful details while you are still and safe:

-• Note the start time, what you were doing, and anything you took in the last few hours (caffeine, alcohol, cannabis/stimulants, cold medicines, new prescriptions).
+• Note the start time, what you were doing, and anything you took in the last few hours, including caffeine, alcohol, cannabis, stimulants, cold medicines, supplements, or new prescriptions.

-• If you have a smartwatch/fitness tracker, save the reading (and any ECG recording if you already know how to do it safely).
+• If you have a smartwatch or fitness tracker, save the reading and any ECG recording if you already know how to use that feature safely.

 • Breathe slowly and steadily.

-• Sip water if you may be dehydrated (skip if it worsens nausea).
+• Sip water if you may be dehydrated and it does not worsen nausea.

-• If it stopped, but this was new, unusually strong, lasted more than a few minutes, or keeps coming back: arrange prompt evaluation (ideally same day/next day depending on access).
+7. If it stops but this was new, unusually strong, did not settle quickly, or keeps coming back, arrange prompt medical evaluation.

-7. Seek care sooner if you’re higher risk.
-For example: known heart disease/arrhythmia, pregnancy/postpartum, recent surgery/procedure, severe infection/fever, significant dehydration, stimulant medication changes, or a history of fainting with palpitations.
+8. Seek care sooner if you have higher-risk context, such as known heart disease, a known rhythm problem, pregnancy or recent postpartum period, recent surgery, severe infection or fever, significant dehydration, stimulant medication changes, or a history of fainting with palpitations.

 What can wait

-• You don’t need to identify the exact cause right now.
+• You do not need to identify the exact cause right now.

-• You don’t need to decide today about long-term testing or medications.
+• You do not need to decide today about long-term tests, monitors, or medicines.

-• You don’t need to keep re-checking your pulse repeatedly once you’ve recorded the key details.
+• You do not need to keep re-checking your pulse after you have recorded the key details, unless symptoms change.

 Important reassurance